 Very often we can not emphasize enough the importance of oiling your hair.
-Oiling not only fosters hair growth but also adds to the shine and softness of dull hair.
+Oiling not only fosters hair growth but also adds to the shine and softness to dull hair.
 A few advantages of oiling your hair regularly is that it provides good nutrients for your roots and protects your scalp from bacteria and infections.
-You may oil your hair frequently, however, but you may be making a few post-your champi mistakes that might come in the way of all these benefits.
+However, You may oil your hair frequently, but you may be making a few post-your champi mistakes that might come in the way of all these benefits.
 Most women seem to make these mistakes but if you go through these points mentioned below, you can prevent them like a pro.
-Are you able to try these out?
-If it does, then let’s go!
+Are you ready to try these out?
+If it are, then let’s go!

-- Don’t wash your hair too soon – After your champi sesh, don’t even wash off the oil in the shower.
+- Don’t wash your hair too soon – After your champi sesh, don’t even wash off the oil too soon.
 Keep it on for a while, because it takes time to reach your scalp.
 Enable it to soak in and nourish your follicles from inside.
 The minimum period of time it should be left on is a minimum of an hour to do justice to your strands and give them the good, shiny bounce.

 - Don’t Leave The Oil To Soak Overnight – If you don’t want to wake up to greasy, oily hair, you should probably leave the oil overnight.
 The moment your hair gets too greasy, it absorbs dirt and blends with natural oil from your scalp.
 Hence, holding the oil on for a while but not too long is necessary.

 - Don’t lie-down right away – Even after your hair has been cleaned, oil tends to stick to your hair.
-Not well washing and wipping your locks will make your sheets and clothes stain on your strands.
+Not well washing and wipping your locks will make your sheets and clothes stain from your hairs.
 Hence it is important to shampoo, clean, dry air and scrub your strands after washing your oil-drenched hair.

 - Don’t add more & more – No need to add more after a sufficient quantity of oil is applied.
 Remember that using too much of it allows you to use too much shampoo, too.
-This will strip hair of its natural, moisturizing oils.
-Thus, drying out your hair and making it look even sweeter and more abused than before.
+Thus, dry out your hair and make it look even worst and more abused than before.